-Taylor, named the NAIA District 2 Administrator of the Year in 1992, served as an assistant professor of health and human performance at George Fox from 1978-89, and is now an associate professor in the department.
-He was named “Who’s Who Among America’s Teachers” in 1998, and served as the school’s vice president for student life in 1999.
+Taylor, named the NAIA District 2 Administrator of the Year in 1992, served as an assistant professor of health and human performance at George Fox from 1978 to 1989, and is now an associate professor in the department.
+He was named "Who's Who Among America's Teachers" in 1998 and served as the school's vice president for student life in 1999.

 A Four-Decade Bruin

-Taylor came to George Fox in 1971 as a junior forward for the men’s basketball team.
+Taylor came to George Fox in 1971 as a junior forward for the men's basketball team.
 During the 1972-73 season, he helped the Bruins to their first-ever NAIA District 2 title.
-He graduated from George Fox in 1974 and earned a master’s degree in education from Linfield College in 1975.
+He also led his team to the first national appearance in the NAIA Men's Basketball Championship.
+He graduated from George Fox in 1974 and earned a master's degree in education from Linfield College in 1975.